aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/arcshape/_index.md

 ```

 Sets the direction of the text flow for this object.
-[TextDirectionType](../../com.aspose.cells/textdirectiontype).
+See [TextDirectionType](../../com.aspose.cells/textdirectiontype).

 **Parameters:**
 | Parameter | Type | Description |